val92130/Supreme-Auto-Checkout/README.md

    - **Enabled**

 You can manually trigger the AutoCop for a product by clicking on the `Run now` button in the Atc product list.

-# Captcha Bypass

-The **Captcha Bypass** feature works by deleting from the DOM the node containing the re-captcha input.

-This temporary works because Supreme doesn't seems to validate Google's Re-captcha on server-side.

-This option is **NOT** recommended, use with caution.

 # Development